The effect of predation on the dynamics of Chronic Wasting Disease in deer: Stochastic simulation

 \subsection{Disease Control}

 For the previous simulations, it was assumed that there was a preexisting population of predators at the time the infected animal was introduced.
-However, for a variety of reasons, this may not be the case in a real situation.
 Instead, it may be that wolves can be introduced only after the disease has been introduced and has begun to spread.
-Thus, at the time of discovery, wildlife managers may introduce a population of predators and wonder if this is able to bring the disease under control.
-For this simulation, we assume that the disease is discovered when there are $\frac{1}{20}$th of the carrying capacity infected animals, at which time wolves are introduced.
-The result without introduction of predators is that shown in Fig.~\ref{fig:stoch_1}.
-The result of this introduction is summarized in Figs. \ref{fig:stoch_intro_c}-\ref{fig:stoch_intro_d}.
+In many regions\footnote{For example, see the 2024 Chronic Wasting Disease Surveillance Report from the Wyoming Game and Fish Department Report.}, the disease has already spread, and wildlife managers may wonder if introducing a population of predators could bring the disease under control.
+Here, we attempt to model this situation by introducing wolves once the infected animals comprise 5\% of the population carrying capacity.
+The 5\% threshold was chosen, as we felt that it was high enough that wildlife managers could feasibly detect in their annual surveys, whereas lower thresholds may be challenging to recover in a statistically accurate manner from hunter-harvested deer.
+Certainly, other thresholds could be used.
+The result without the introduction of predators is shown in Fig.~\ref{fig:stoch_1}.
+The result of this delayed introduction is summarized in Figs. \ref{fig:stoch_intro_c}-\ref{fig:stoch_intro_d}.
 The phase portrait course of the disease for 50 trajectories with no intervention is shown in Fig.~\ref{fig:stoch_intro_c}(Left), and with the introduction of wolves with $\rho_iW=0.8$ in Fig.~\ref{fig:stoch_intro_c}(Right) and with $\rho_iW=1.5$ in Fig.~\ref{fig:stoch_intro_d}(Left).
 In Fig.~\ref{fig:stoch_intro_d}(Right) is shown the probability of disease survival as a function of time for these three scenarios.
-Apparent from these plots is that with the introduction of wolves, the severity of the disease is decreased in two ways, namely, the maximal level of infected animals is decreased and the survival of uninfected animals is increased, giving improved opportunity for the herd to recover from the invasion.
+Apparent from these plots is that with the introduction of wolves, the severity of the disease is decreased in two ways, namely, the maximal level of infected animals is decreased, and the survival of uninfected animals is increased, giving improved opportunity for the herd to recover from the invasion.